gycellaaa/Analyics/README.md

 * Steps

 Step 1.
-Changed the name of the column: admin_name to States, for a better indication of the states.
+Renamed the column "admin_name" to "States" for enhanced clarity regarding the geographic data represented.

 Step 2.
-Created the new column for the Total Net Sale of each product to enable Sales Median calculation (this is different with the Total Net Sale(s) since the Total Net Sale only focus each product’s net sales instead of the net sales across all of the summed up net sales and all summed up discount total)
+Introduced a new column to capture the Total Net Sale for each product, facilitating the calculation of Sales Median.
+ It is important to differentiate this from the overall Total Net Sale, which aggregates individual product net sales rather than encompassing the cumulative net sales and total discounts across all products.

     Total Net Sale = [Total Gross Sales]-[Discount Total]